zcvele/OfficeDocs-SkypeForBusiness/Teams/rooms/facilitator-teams-rooms.md

 **Step 1: Turn on Facilitator for meetings** See, [Set up Facilitator in Microsoft Teams](/microsoftteams/facilitator-teams).

-This includes the steps to assign licenses to users that want to use Facilitor in Teams for AI notes, summaries, and action items for scheduled meetings.
+This includes the steps to assign licenses to users that want to use Facilitator in Teams for AI notes, summaries, and action items for scheduled meetings.
 Users must have the correct licenses and Loop components enabled.

 Make sure they have these licenses assigned to them.